cgencer/EQueue-docs/02-Game-Overview.md

-As within life, players initiate emotions of other players, sometimes creating a ripple-effect of sequenced emotions, triggering patterns, and actions leading to new emotions.
-Using emotions and events changes our level of motivation on various aspects, silently motivating us for actions.
-Every player has to watch out for his inherited / learned emotional patterns, as they would cost awareness which is hardly earned, easily lost.
+As within our life, players build up emotions in relation with others, sometimes creating a ripple-effect of sequenced emotions, triggering patterns and actions leading to new emotions.
+Emotions and various events change our expectancies, silently motivating us for  actions.
+Every player has to watch out for his inherited and learned emotional patterns as they'd cost awareness which is hardly earned.
 ## The Objective

 The game is played over five rounds.
 A round continues until all players are not able to continue and pass.